 So wrote Pliny the Elder — next to Aristotle probably the single most influential scholar in Antiquity.
 More than a millennium after his death, Pliny's work was at least as widely read as that of Renaissance greats Conrad Gesner and Ulisse Aldrovandi.
 By the middle of the 15th century, some two hundred manuscript versions of his Natural History were floating around the educated world.

 Gaius Plinius Secundus was born in 23 or 24 AD in northern Italy during a time of political unease.
 Family obligations called for him to serve at least briefly in the military, and he took a fairly risky posting in Germany when he was about 23.
-In 59 AD, he returned to Rome, apparently intending to practice law, but something turned him away from his original career plan and he quickly turned to writing about grammar.
-Perhaps Pliny found practicing law in Rome even scarier than fighting the German barbarians.
+In 59 AD, he returned to Rome, apparently intending to practice law, but something turned him away from his original career plan and he quickly turned to writing — about grammar.
+(Perhaps Pliny found practicing law in Rome even scarier than fighting the German barbarians.)
 He eventually found security under Emperor Vespasian, whose eldest son Titus was Pliny's patron.
 Besides a grammar book, Pliny wrote several books on Roman history, but by far his greatest achievement was Natural History.
+It was probably the first attempt in Western Civilization to compile an encyclopedia.
 In writing Natural History, Pliny or his assistants extracted roughly 20,000 facts from 2,000 volumes by 100 authors.
 The 37-volume history had a table of contents that, when translated into English, required more than 70 pages.

 In Pliny's 37 volumes of Natural History, Volume 1 mostly summarized the remaining 36 books.
 Volume 2 covered cosmology and astronomy.
 Volumes 3 through 6 described geography.
 Volumes 7 through 11 covered zoology — everything from people to fish to bugs — relying strongly on the teachings of Aristotle.
 Volumes 12 through 19 covered botany, including much of the work of Theophrastus.
 Volumes 20 through 32 were devoted to drugs and medicine.
 Volumes 33 through 37 covered rocks, metals, and precious stones.